chesslooter/hsta-web/desktop/HSDesktopClient/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.3.

+# Testing and Building
+Testing for all non-electron required portions can be done with ng serve, after navigating to ~\HSTA\desktop\HSDesktopClient.
+This opens a window in browser on http://localhost:4200/ where testing can be done.
+All changes are automatically recompiled after changes are saved, so ng serve can remain on while changes are made - there is no need to stop and start when modifying.

+In order to build the app, make sure npm install has been run and then type npm run electron-build.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.